nyorain/vil/docs/performance.md

   be considered issues.

-In practice, the worst performance impact possible comes likely from the serialization of many commands done in the layer: per-resource synchronization is hard/not possible in general and so synchronization is mostly done on a per-device level (that also involves the gui, while it is being drawn no resources can be created or destroyed).
+In practice, the worst performance impact possible comes likely from the central mutex locking of many commands done in the layer: per-resource synchronization is hard/not possible in general and so synchronization is mostly done on a per-device level (that also involves the gui, while it is being drawn no resources can be created or destroyed).